seveibar/pg-schema-dump/README.md

-# Node PG Dump
+# Node PG Schema Dump

 This is an alternative to `pg_dump` written in node.

-> NOTE: Currently only dumps schema and not the data.

 ## Installation